Jeffery (mixtape): Artwork

-The project artwork features Young Thug in an androgynous dress designed by Italian designer Alessandro Trincone, and was photographed by Garfield Lamond.
-The artwork went viral and prompted a wide range of responses on social media.
+The cover features Young Thug wearing a frilly light blue dress, with an umbrella-like hat covering his face.
+According to The Fader, he "strikes a pose reminiscent of the dancing woman emoji."
+Young Thug compared the dress to that of Raiden, a character from the video game series Mortal Kombat.
+Alessandro Trincone, the designer of the dress, said that it was inspired by androgyny and Japanese kimonos.

+Young Thug originally held a photoshoot for the cover art in Atlanta, but was dissatisfied with the results.
+During a meeting in New York with Julie Anne Quay, the founder of the fashion platform VFiles, Young Thug was shown the dress, and immediately decided to use it for Jeffery's cover art.
+The final photoshoot took several hours due to the intricacies of the dress.

+In the Pitchfork review of Jeffery, Sheldon Pearce wrote that "the cover exhibits some of Thug’s strongest artistic traits: His eye for composition and stylishness, and his knack for testing limits and hurdling norms."
+Young Thug had previously modeled women's clothing for a Calvin Klein ad campaign.
+He later addressed Jeffery's cover art, stating "Stop believing in genders."

 Release and promotion

 The song "Kanye West" (originally titled "Elton" and then later "Pop Man") featuring Wyclef Jean, was released on August 19, 2016.
 The mixtape release was then preceded by a short album trailer released on August 23, which depicted Young Thug being interrogated about his name by the authorities.

 The mixtape's lead single, "Pick Up the Phone" featuring American rappers Travis Scott and Quavo, was released on June 3, 2016, the song peaked at number 43 on the US Billboard Hot 100.
 "Wyclef Jean" was sent to urban contemporary radio on January 24, 2017, as the mixtape's second single, it peaked at number 87 on the Billboard Hot 100.